 The estimated prevalence is at ~1 in 35,000.

 The aetiology is thought to be the result of a sterile chemical reaction resulting from bowel perforation in utero.
 The bowel perforates as a result of bowel obstruction, such as an atresia or meconium ileus.
-A secondary inflammatory response results in the production of fluid (ascites), fibrosis, calcification and sometimes cyst formation.
-Usually the perforation seals off and the bowel is intact at birth.
+Secondary inflammatory response results in the production of fluid (ascites), fibrosis, calcification and sometimes cyst formation.
+Usually, the perforation seals off and the bowel is intact at birth.
 Intra-peritoneal meconium usually calcifies, sometimes within 24 hours.

 At least four types are recognised:

-- fibro-adhesive (dense mass: the intense chemical reaction causes the formation of a dense mass with calcium deposits that eventualy seal off the perforation)
+- fibro-adhesive (dense mass: the intense chemical reaction causes the formation of a dense mass with calcium deposits that eventually seal off the perforation)

 - cystic fibrosis: does not usually tend to calcify in these cases due to lack of enzymes

 - intestinal atresia